chourdeau/chourdeau/README.md

   * [Google Cloud Pub/Sub](https://cloud.google.com/pubsub/docs/overview) : Pub/Sub is used for streaming analytics and data integration pipelines to load and distribute data

 * 🗣️Communication
-  * [OVH Telecom](https://www.ovhtelecom.fr/) : OVH Télécom est un opérateur télécom alternatif qui propose des solutions de téléphonie, d'Internet, de messagerie et de communication sécurisée et fiable
+  * [OVH Telecom](https://www.ovhtelecom.fr/) : OVH Télécom is an alternative telecom operator offering secure and reliable telephony, Internet, messaging and communication solutions.
-  * [Faxbis/Smsbis](https://www.avmup.com/telephonie-d-entreprise/service-cloud-de-fax-mail) : Service Cloud de Mail-to-Fax / Fax-to-Mail
+  * [Faxbis/Smsbis](https://www.avmup.com/telephonie-d-entreprise/service-cloud-de-fax-mail) : Cloud Service for Mail-to-Fax / Fax-to-Mail
   * [Microsoft Office 365](https://www.office.com/) : Collaborate for free with online versions of Microsoft Word, PowerPoint, Excel, and OneNote
   * [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software) : Collaborate more effectively with a faster, simpler, smarter, and more flexible Teams
   * [Slack](https://slack.com/) : Slack is the AI-powered platform for work bringing all of your conversations, apps, and customers together in one place.